wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts.md

 - only have subtitles for therapist (or color-coded if both) when no math animations on screen?

-in description, link the script, too (neoknowstic2 github pages?)
+in description, link the script, too

 timestamps [spoilers ahead]: